-The sticky edge rand material offers a wide array of ways to grip the climbing surface, giving you a great variety of types of climbing that you can perform.
-From smearing to edging, and grabbing the toe holds with relative ease, this shoe is extremely versatile.
+The sticky edge and material offer a wide array of ways to grip the climbing surface, giving you a great variety of climbing types that you can perform.
+From smearing to edging, and grabbing the toe-holds with relative ease, this shoe is extremely versatile.

 Ease of Care

 The synthetic material makes for fairly easy care, although the lacing system can attract dirt and grime quite easily because of its complex nature.
 Care definitely should be taken in cleaning, and should be done on a regular basis.